JuliusTechCo/JuliusGraph/README.md

   <img width=50% src="assets/signup_1.png">
 </p>

-Once you filled in the form and accepted the term of services, please hit the *Request access* button, you will be directed to the following page:
+Once you filled in the form and accepted the term and conditions, please hit the *Request access* button, you will be directed to the following page:

 <p align="center">